 Florida Local Government Investment Trust: Is a Short term bond fund created in December 12, 1991 through the joint efforts of the Florida Court Clerks and Comptrollers and the Florida Association of Counties.
 It is the longest running member-owned and member-governed local government investment pool in the State of Florida.
 The Fund is rated AAAf by Standard and Poors.
 The Fund is structured to maintain safety of principal and maximize available yield through a balance of quality and diversification.
+No specific investments are assigned to the Library District, rather the District's investment is equal to the total fund net asset value times the District's units as a percentage of total units outstanding.
+Any dividends or interest of the pooled bond fund are reinvested.
+The District may withdraw either a portion of or 100 percent of its account value at any time without limitation.

 US Treasuries; Federal Agency Securities; and Municipal Obligations: The Library District contracts with PFM Asset Management LLC, Independent Investment Advisor, to manage a portion of the operating portfolio.
-PFM is authorized to invest in US Treasuries, Federal Agencies and Municipal Bonds on behalf of the District.
-At year end, PFM directly managed \$8,868,754 (fair value) which was invested in the following sectors: \$3,537,385 - US Treasuries; \$4,897,413 - Federal Agencies and \$433,956 - Municipal Bonds/Notes.
+PFM is authorized to invest in US Treasuries, Federal

+Agencies and Municipal Bonds on behalf of the District.
+At year end, PFM directly managed \$8,871,396 (fair value) which was invested in the following sectors: \$4,950,444 - US Treasuries; \$3,821,284 - Federal Agencies and \$99,668 - Municipal Bonds/Notes.